Properties and actions

 The Pulse decoder always needs two sources: the first connected source will be used as A and the second connected source will be used as B. When the sources are connected the wrong way, the Swap inputs action will correct it.

 In order to decode the analog signals into a digital signal, the Pulse decoder I/O compares the analog input signals with mid levels: anything above that level is considered "high" and anything below that level is considered "low".
-The Level (..) properties set a mid level for the A and B signal individually.
+The Level (..) properties set a mid level for the A, B, Z and Home signal individually.

 To minimize the effect of noise on the signals when comparing the signals to the mid levels, a Hysteresis can be used around these levels.
 Anything above "level + hysteresis/2" is considered "high" and anything below "level - hysteresis/2" is considered "low".
-The Hysteresis (..) properties set the size of the hysteresis for the A and B signal individually.
+The Hysteresis (..) properties set the size of the hysteresis for the A, B, Z and Home signal individually.

 Auto detect level and hysteresis